CprimeLearningLabs/terraform-aws-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 }
 ```

 2. Add the virtual machines.
 We use count here to create multiple virtual machines.
-Note that the VMs are identical other than references to count.index.
+Note that the VMs are identical other than references to `count.index`.
 ```
 resource "aws_instance" "lab-cluster" {
   count = local.cluster_size